AdobeDocs/analytics.en/help/components/dimensions/category.md

 # Category

 The 'Category' dimension reports the product category of the hit.
 It is useful for implementations that use the `products` variable and want to see metrics around product category, such as top sellers or most viewed.
-This dimension might intentionally be blank if you don't have any products on your site.
+This dimension can intentionally be blank if you don't have any products on your site.

 ## Populate this dimension with data